canonical/jaas-documentation/how-to/route53.rst

 4. Enter the name of the subdomain (example: canonical.example.com)
 5. For **Type**, choose **Public hosted zone**.
 6. Choose **Created hosted zone**.
 7. Route 53 will automatically assign four name servers to the newly created zone.
-To start using the hosted zone for the subdomain you must create a new name server (NS) record in for the domain (example.com): the name of the NS record must be the same as the name of the subdomain (from the example above: canonical.example.com) and for the value set the names of the name servers assigned to your hoste zone by Route 53.
+To start using the hosted zone for the subdomain you must create a new name server (NS) record in for the domain (example.com): the name of the NS record must be the same as the name of the subdomain (from the example above: canonical.example.com) and for the value set the names of the name servers assigned to your hosted zone by Route 53.

 Now you have registered the canonical.example.com subdomain as a public hosted zone with Route 53.
 Record the Hosted zone ID, which you will need in the next step.